MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 As well as those
 required arguments
-we also have
+you also have
 to tell the server
-that the content of our
+that the content of your
 request is JSON.
-We do this
+You do this
 by adding
 “Content-Type: application/json”
 to the header
-of our request.
+of your request.
 This means
 passing a call
 to